For high schoolers ready to build their own plan

 The transformation

-What self-driven teens gain in Designing High School
+What teens gain in Designing High School

 I have interests and strengths but haven't connected them into a clear direction yet.